natalieweesh/sushigo/README.md

 from the client/ directory run `npm start`

+it should open up `localhost:3000` for you

 ## to run the server

 from the server/ directory run `npm start`

+the server will run on `localhost:5000`

 ## to run with the server locally

 make sure in client/src/components/Game/Game.js you comment ouy line 32 and uncomment line 31 which sends `ENDPOINT` to localhost:5000

 ## to deploy the frontend

+make sure you changed the ENDPOINT in client/src/components/Game/Game.js back from localhost to the heroku url

 first run `npm run build`